 → Do I have to use BIRP?

 Not necessarily.
 SOAP or DAP may work in some contexts.
-But for behavioural health, BIRP is often the most effective.
+But for behavioral health, BIRP is often the most effective.
 The key is consistency across your practice.

 → How do templates really save time?